Toni Price

-Toni Price (born March 13, 1961) is an American country blues singer from Austin, Texas, United States.

-Life and career
+Toni Price or Luiese Esther Price (March 13, 1961 – November 22, 2024) was an American country blues singer from Austin, Texas, United States.
+Price began her career in Nashville, where she recorded a few country and western singles.
+However, after accepting an invitation to play at the South by Southwest music festival she moved to Austin and released her second of numerous albums.
+Price won awards for Female Vocalist of the Year (1994–97), Album of the Year (Hey), Song of the Year ("Tumbleweed"), and Blues Artist of the Year.
+In 2002, Price performed at the wedding of Julia Roberts and Daniel Moder.

+Early life

-Price was born in Philadelphia, Pennsylvania.
-Her adoptive parents, the Prices, named her Luiese Esther after her grandmothers.
+Price was born in Philadelphia, Pennsylvania on March 13, 1961.
+Her adoptive parents, the Prices, named her Luiese Esther Price after her grandmothers.
 Her first exposure to blues was through second-generation blueswoman Bonnie Raitt.
-Luiese later began to study the recordings of women blues singers such as Sippie Wallace and Victoria Spivey, from whose music Raitt herself had learned.
+Luiese later studied the recordings of women blues singers such as Sippie Wallace and Victoria Spivey, whose music has also inspired Bonnie Raitt.

 Luiese moved to New Jersey, where she started schooling and began singing, then moved to Nashville, Tennessee, where a summer parks program featured a talent contest in her 10th year, which she entered as Toni Price.
 This was her first recorded appearance on a Nashville stage, belting out "One Tin Soldier".

-Price's conservative family wasn't particularly musical: "Since I was adopted, they didn't know what to expect of me, and I believe you're born to do whatever it is you do - that maybe my [birth] parents were musical.
+Price's conservative family wasn't particularly musical: "Since I was adopted, they didn't know what to expect of me, and I believe you're born to do whatever it is you do—that maybe my [birth] parents were musical.
 Maybe not.
 But I knew as a little bitty child I was going to be a singer.
 I didn't know how you did it or know any musicians, but I knew I would get there."